lxndrblz/anatole/README.md

 ### Copyright

-By default, the copyright will show the authors name followed by the current year, but you can change this by configuring the `copyright` parameter.
+By default, the copyright will show the author's name followed by the current year, but you can change this by configuring the `copyright` parameter.
 If this method is used, the string `{{ YEAR }}` will be replaced with the current year during site generation.

 ```toml
 copyright = "2020-{{ YEAR }}"